Heterogeneous domain adaptation: An unsupervised approach: Heterogeneous Unsupervised domain adaptation

 \subsection{The proposed HeUDA model}

-With the unsupervised knowledge transfer theorem defined, which ensures the reliability of heterogeneous unsupervised domain adaptation, and with the principal angles of Grassmann manifolds explained, we now turn to the proposed model, GLG.
-The optimization solution for GLG is outlined in Section IV.
+With the unsupervised knowledge transfer theorem that ensures the reliability of heterogeneous unsupervised domain adaptation, and with the principal angles of Grassmann manifolds explained, we now turn to the proposed model, GLG.
+The optimization solution for GLG is outlined in Section~\ref{sec:opt_GLG}.

-A common idea for finding the homogeneous representations of heterogeneous domains is to find maps that can project feature spaces of different dimensions (heterogeneous domains) onto feature spaces with same dimensions.
-However, most models require at least some instances in the target domain to be labeled to maintain the relationship between the source and target domains.
-Thus, the key to an HeUDA model is to find a few properties that can be maintained between the original domains and the homogeneous representations.
-Here, these two factors are the variation factor ($V_{He}$ and $V_{Ho}$) and the distance factor ($D_{He}$ and $D_{Ho}$) defined in previous subsections.
-Theorem \ref{thm: HeUDA_theorem} determines the properties the maps should satisfy to make $V_{He}=V_{Ho}$ and principal angles shows the distance between two heterogeneous (or homogeneous) feature spaces ($D_{He}$ and $D_{Ho}$), but there are still two concerns: 1) which type of mapping function is suitable for Theorem \ref{thm: HeUDA_theorem}; and 2) which properties should the map maintain between the original domains and the homogeneous representations.
+A common idea for finding the homogeneous representations of heterogeneous domains is to find maps that can project feature spaces of different dimensions (heterogeneous domains) onto feature spaces with same dimensions. {However, most heterogeneous domain adaptation models require at least some labeled instances or paired instances in the target domain to maintain the relationship between the source and target domains.} Thus, the key to a HeUDA model is to find a few properties that can be maintained between the original domains and the homogeneous representations.

+Here, these two factors are the variation factor ($V_{He}$ and $V_{Ho}$ defined in Section~\ref{sec:theorem}) and the distance factor ($D_{He}$ and $D_{Ho}$ defined in Section~\ref{sec:distance}).
+Theorem \ref{thm: HeUDA_theorem} determines the properties the maps should satisfy to make $V_{He}=V_{Ho}$ and principal angles shows the distance between two heterogeneous (or homogeneous) feature spaces ($D_{He}$ and $D_{Ho}$).
+However, there are still two concerns: 1) which type of mapping function is suitable for Theorem \ref{thm: HeUDA_theorem}; and 2) which properties should the map maintain between the original domains and the homogeneous representations.
 The first concern with the unsupervised knowledge transfer theorem is addressed by selecting LMMs as the map of choice.